Becoming a Nutritionist in Connecticut

 Companies in Connecticut known to hire or partner with organizations providing health coaches include:

 - Eversource Energy

 - Neopost USA

 - The Hartford

-If you’re wondering what it looks like to work in a corporate health coach position, we’ve collected a handful of job postings, sourced in June 2016, to help give you a better picture.
+If you’re wondering what it looks like to work in a corporate health coach position, we’ve collected a handful of job postings to help give you a better picture.
 Please remember that these are examples only, and we are not proposing job offers or giving assurance of employment.
 Job descriptions have been condensed due to space restrictions.